AlaaMezian/java8-plus-features/README.md

 # New Http Client

-The new Http Client Provided by java 9 10 11 have some greate features one of them is it support async api calls , easy connection to web sockets and default support for HTTP2
+The new Http Client Provided by java 9 10 11 have some great features one of them is it support async api calls, easy connection to web sockets and default support for HTTP2